 Second - and perhaps more importantly - our results on the role of the intermediary market structure suggest that limited interventions can produce large aggregate effects.
-In fact, once spillovers materialise, losses occur to incumbents irrespective of the stakes and the rationing barrier is broken.
-Other investors will therefore take the losses and channel their funding towards projects using this same technology.
-As such, entry of a single legacy-free (green) bank in the economy could induce incumbent banks to extend credit to green firms which they would have rationed otherwise.
+In fact, once spillovers materialise, losses occur to incumbents irrespective of the stakes.
+The rationing barrier is therefore broken: each exposed investor will take the losses.
+As a result, no more frictions stand in the way of channeling their funding towards projects using this same technology.
+This process entails that entry of a single legacy-free (green) bank in the economy could induce incumbent banks to extend credit to green firms which they would have rationed otherwise.
 This effect gets more pronounced the more incumbent banks share homogeneous legacies.
 As a result, the total capacity of credit provisions to the green economy gets compounded beyond the individual capacities of green banks, ultimately including all banks in the system.